noahehall/nodeproto/README.md

 - publish packages `pnpm publish -r`
     -

+- upgrades
+  - run `pnpm -r exec pnpm outdated` to see any outdated packages
+    - we want to remain on the bleeding edge

 - run cmds from root dir
   - generally you want two terminals for the best experience
     - terminal 1: `pnpm exec ultra --monitor`